 Christ consciousness is a term that is often seen as New Age woo-woo, but it has deep and genuine mystical roots, and I think it is the future of Christianity.

 I have created a remix of the beautiful painting by Thomas Blackshear called Forgiven.
 It speaks for itself.

 Many people don't like the way that HBO's television drama Game of Thrones is turning out.
 Is there a deeper moral here?

 In this post I'll explore the sacrifice of ego or "self" in the traditions of Judaism and Christianity, and how the transcendence of this "self" led one back to God.

-I perceive that when Jesus introduced the "communion" of the bread and wine, it wasn't so that we would remember only the person Jesus, per se, but the whole of God's creation, the Universe, that Jesus realized he was One with, and as we can realize we are One with.
-It is all his "body,” including us.
-Continue reading “What is the Sacrament, Communion, or Eucharist?”
+I perceive that when Jesus introduced the "communion" of the bread and wine, it wasn't so that we would remember only the person Jesus, per se, but the whole of God's creation, the Universe, that Jesus realized he was One with.
+It was all his "body."

 I don't think there is any evidence in nature that bodily resurrection can happen.
 I think this is a misunderstanding of the resurrection.

 When the false self dies—the ego, the old creature, the constructed personality, the illusory self, the separate independent idea of one's self, the man of sin, the son of perdition, the natural man, the carnal mind—when this is seen for what it really is, when it is revealed in truth, when it is put off, taken out of the way, when it is crucified and passes away, then the true Self is revealed in glory.